-Arnika has prepared the lists for fourteen years already, on the basis of publicly available data in the Integrated Pollution Register operated by the Ministry of Environment.
-According to the legislative requirements, the individual plants report the releases and transfers of hazardous substances themselves.
-In 2017, data were provided by in total 1325 plants, by 25 more than in 2016.
+Arnika has prepared lists for 14 years already on the basis of publicly available data in the Integrated Pollution Register operated by the Ministry of Environment.
+According to the legislative requirements, the individual plant releases and transfers hazardous substances themselves.
+In 2017, the data were provided by a total of 1325 plants, 25 more than in 2016.

 TOXIC SUBSTANCES IN WASTE

-In 2017, industrial plants transferred much more toxic substances in wastes than before.
-This concerned mainly dioxins, mercury, and hexachlorobenzene. „The Ministry of Environment should monitor very carefully what happens with the wastes containing dioxins, hexachlorobenzene, and/or mercury.
-Any releases of these substances into the environment have long-term impacts on human health and the environment, especially if they are handled in the vicinity of watercourses or places where domestic animals are bred,“ warns RNDr.
-Jindřich Petrlík, the head of the Toxics and Waste Programme of the Arnika Association.
+In 2017, industrial plants were more toxic than wastes before.
+This concerns mainly dioxins, mercury, and hexachlorobenzene.
+"The Ministry of the Environment should monitor very carefully what happens with wastes containing dioxins, hexachlorobenzene, and/or mercury.
+Any releases of these substances into the environment have long-term impacts on human health and the environment, especially if they are handled in the vicinity of water courses or places where domestic animals are bred,” warns RNDr.
+Jindřich Petrlík, the head of the Toxics and Waste Program of the Arnika Association.

 Dioxins in waste

-"Amounts of dioxins transferred in wastes from metallurgical plants and waste incinerators increased hugely,“ put Petrlík more precisely.
-The highest amount of dioxins in waste was reported by ironworks Třinecké železárny, in total 164 g TEQ.
-On the other hand, this plant reduced dioxin emissions into the air by one third.
-The historically highest amount of dioxins in waste was reported also by the municipal waste incinerator in Prague – Malešice, namely almost 27 g TEQ.
-The metallurgical plant Kovohutě Mníšek followed closely, with 24 g TEQ.
+"Amounts of dioxins transferred in wastes from metallurgical plants and waste incinerators increased hugely," put Petrlík more precisely.
+This plant reduced dioxin emissions into the air by one third.
+The historically highest amount of dioxins in waste was also reported by a municipal waste incinerator in Prague - Malešice, almost 27 g TEQ.

 Mercury in waste

-The situation is similar concerning mercury in wastes.
-After the chemical plant Spolek pro chemickou a hutní výrobu in Ústí nad Labem stopped using mercury for chlorine production, it transferred more than 130 tons of mercury to another company for deposition.
+The situation is similar to mercury in waste.
+After the chemical plant, Society for Chemical and Metallurgical Production in Ústí nad Labem stopped using mercury for chlorine production, it transferred more than 130 tons of mercury to another company for deposition.

 Hexachlorobenzene in waste

-One of the companies in the premises of the chemical plant CHS Epi in Ústí nad Labem transferred a high amount, almost 447 tons, of hexachlorobenzene in wastes out of its premises.
-Hexachlorobenzene, similarly as dioxins, rank among persistent organic pollutants regulated by the Stockholm Convention.
+One of the companies in the premises of the chemical plant, Epi in Ústí nad Labem, transferred a high amount, almost 447 tons, of hexachlorobenzene in waste out of its premises.
+Hexachlorobenzene, similar to dioxins, are among the persistent organic pollutants regulated by the Stockholm Convention.